A Mutiny in Time: Chapter 21-Chapter 36 (Pages 113-190)

 After escaping from the Time Warden, they find their Hystorian, a butcher named Gloria.
 They discuss the Break that they have to fix, and learns that Queen Isabella has commissioned a major voyage.
 The group believes that they must help the Amancio brothers- Salvador and Raul- complete a mutiny against the cruel captain Christopher Columbus.
 Gloria helps them get on the boat that the mutiny is about to happen on, through the help of a one-eyed man named Eyeball.
 The kids have to work extremely hard while on the ship, the Santa Maria.
-Although they still believe that the mutiny must happen, they soon discover that Raul and Salvador are SQ.
+Although they still believe that the mutiny must happen soon, they soon discover that Raul and Salvador are SQ.
 The kids meets "riffraff", or the lowest of the low, including Ricardo, Francisco, and Daniel.
 However, Eyeball hears them discuss the mutiny and puts them in the brig.
 They are to be killed next morning.
 However, Eyeball is actually on their side, due to his love for Gloria.
 The riffraff expose the Amancio brothers and battle them to prevent the mutiny.
 However, Raul throws Dak overboard.
 He soon learns that Salvador is dead and Raul was thrown overboard, too.
 However, Raul tries to drown Dak, and Sera uses the Infinity Ring to warp herself, Dak, and Riq to another place, a warehouse.
 However, they find a wanted poster for Dak's parents.
 Meanwhile, Brint and Mari reflect on the SQ attack, and Brint wonders if his high school was always named after Columbus.